 Bullish head and shoulders

 This chart illustrates an initial sell-off and then a period where buyers and sellers alternate control.
-Eventually active shorters close their positions and panic sellers bail out.
-Slowly but surely the buyers regain control of the contract price until eventually it breaks through the neckline resistance.
-We can attribute the first rebound in the contract price to “bottom fishing”.
+Eventually, active shorters close their positions and panic sellers bail.
+Slowly but surely, the buyers regain control of the contract price until it eventually breaks through the neckline resistance.
+We can attribute the first rebound in the contract price to “bottom-fishing.”
 That is the point where sellers who failed to act on the initial fall take advantage.
-With this kind of chart pattern it is also very useful to keep an eye on trading volumes.
-Very often you will see huge volumes towards the bottom of a downward trend.
+When looking at this kind of chart pattern, it also helps to keep an eye on trading volumes.
+Very often, you will see huge volumes towards the bottom of a downward trend.
 This typically indicates that an upturn is just around the corner.

-The double bottom trend is very easy to explain.
+The double bottom trend is fairly straightforward.
 It is as closely related to technical analysis as it is to human nature.
-The initial large fall in price will tempt in those who are closing short positions and those who are looking for a short-term bounce.
-After the initial bounce those sellers who missed out on the previous downturn are determined not to miss out again.
+The initial large fall in price will tempt those closing short positions and those looking for a short-term bounce.
+After the initial bounce, those sellers who missed out on the previous downturn are determined not to miss out again.
 They push the price down to create a double bottom.
 There is an indication of support around the level of the two low points with a gradual recovery back towards the resistance level.
-What typically happens is that initial sell-off goes overboard and buyers return right after.
+What typically happens is that the initial sell-off goes overboard, and buyers return right after.
 This pushes the price through the resistance level and back towards previous levels.

-In layman’s terms this pattern seems very similar to the last one.
-However, when seen through the eyes of a price action trader they tell a different story.
+In layman’s terms, this pattern seems very similar to the last one.
+However, when seen through the eyes of a price action trader, they tell a different story.
 This trend indicates significant selling action from the initial fall and those taking advantage of short-term rallies.
 These rallies push the contract price towards a resistance level which initially still holds.
-Due to a mix of stale bulls finally giving up on a recovery, traders closing short positions and new buyers, the momentum begins to swing strongly behind an upturn.
+Due to a mix of stale bulls finally giving up on a price recovery, traders closing short positions, and new buyers, the momentum begins to swing strongly behind an upturn.

-A clear positive indicator for many price action traders is when price breaks the resistance level.
+A clear positive indicator for many price action traders is when the price breaks the resistance level.
 However, those who saw the emergence of a triple bottom earlier may well have started buying on the earlier dips.
-You will regularly come across the term “buying on the dips”.
-It indicates that the buyers are slowly, but surely drawing out the sellers after a downturn.
+You will regularly come across the term “buying on the dips.”
+It indicates that the buyers are slowly but surely drawing out the sellers after a downturn.

-If the initial trend of falling lows continued then this would’ve indicated sellers were disposing of their investments at the first sign of a recovery.
-Depending on how long the pattern continues this could lead to another sharp sell-off with a support line drawn across the falling lows.
+If the initial trend of falling lows continued, it would’ve indicated sellers were disposing of their investments at the first sign of a recovery.
+Depending on how long the pattern continues, this could lead to another sharp sell-off with a support line drawn across the falling lows.

 Bullish island reversal

 The bullish island reversal chart pattern can be a difficult one to read in the early stages.
-The initial fall followed by a period of price fluctuation can very easily turn into a bullish trend line, double or triple bottom.
-However, in this instance the initial contract price fall creates an area of confusion with buyers more interested and sellers uncertain.
+The initial fall followed by a period of price fluctuation can easily turn into a bullish trend line, double or triple bottom.
+However, in this instance, the initial contract price fall creates confusion, with buyers more interested and sellers uncertain.
 This type of pattern often emerges when short sellers decide to err on the side of caution and close their positions.
-That together with “bottom fishers” can prompt a sharp upward movement.
+That together with “bottom fishers,” can prompt a sharp upward movement.
 A period of sideways trading is not necessarily exciting for those using price action strategies.
-However, once the price breaks through the support level interest renews.
+However, once the price breaks through, the support level interest renews.

-In this instance the second stage of the chart trend is similar to a rounding bottom where buyers and sellers fight to gain control.
-Eventually there is a breakout on the upside.
-That said, uncertain investors may decide to take profit after the initial burst – and stale bulls finally bail out.
+In this instance, the second stage of the chart trend is similar to a rounding bottom where buyers and sellers fight to gain control.
+Eventually, there is a breakout on the upside.
+That said, uncertain investors may decide to take profit after the initial burst – and stale bulls finally exit.
 This then creates a sideways trading pattern.
 Bulls buy on the dips, looking to acquire cheap assets, while uncertain sellers take advantage of the upward rebound.
 Once the stale bulls and short-term traders have been taken out, the next leg of the recovery comes into play.

-This is a very interesting trend which perfectly illustrates that a bull run on a commodity price does not generally go up in a straight line.
-In various stages of the long-term bull run those who acquire a lower down will be tempted to take profit.
-Meanwhile those who missed the initial rally will look to buy on weakness.
-This creates a near perfect period of sideways trading with the price oscillating between resistance and support with no clear direction.
-In this particular scenario, eventually the bulls take control of the day breaking through resistance and moving into new higher ground.
+This is a fascinating trend that perfectly illustrates that a bull run on a commodity price does not generally go up in a straight line.
+In various stages of the long-term bull run, those who acquire a lower down will be tempted to take profit.
+Meanwhile, those who missed the initial rally will look to buy on weakness.
+This creates a near-perfect period of sideways trading, with the price oscillating between resistance and support with no clear direction.
+In this particular scenario, eventually, the bulls take control of the day, breaking through resistance and moving into new higher ground.

-Traders call this chart trend a bullish wedge because eventually the share price breaks out into new ground and moves higher.
-However, it is also a very strong indicator of a bearish period in the early stages.
+Traders call this chart trend a bullish wedge because eventually, the share price breaks out into new ground and moves higher.
+However, it is also a powerful indicator of a bearish period in the early stages.
 As you can see, once the share price turns after the initial rise, the gap between the short-term highs and short-term lows begins to decrease.
-The line at the bottom is the support and the line at the top is the resistance.
-Due to their angles they will eventually meet with one of them taking control.
+The line at the bottom is the support, and the line at the top is the resistance.
+Due to their angles, they will eventually meet with one of them taking control.
 You will often see the downward restricted trading range continue until the support and resistance trend lines almost meet.
-A break through the support level would indicate another sell-off while in this instance a break through the resistance introduces a new uptrend.
+A breakthrough in the support level would indicate another sell-off, while in this instance, a breakthrough the resistance introduces a new uptrend.

-This is another very interesting trading trend.
+This is another exciting trading trend.
 An initial rally is hit by profit takers.
 This causes a short-term downturn before the buyers re-emerge.
 The interesting element of this particular pattern is the rising lows while the resistance continues to hold at a fixed level.
-This indicates that not only are there fewer sellers but buyers are content to buy at high levels.
+This indicates that not only are there fewer sellers, but buyers are content to buy at high levels.
 Their view is that the contract price will eventually break through the resistance level.
 You will notice that these broadly sideways trading periods see bulls and bears once again battling for control of the underlying contract.
-Once on higher ground, all bets are off and sellers retreat as the buyers step forward.
+Once on higher ground, all bets are off, and sellers retreat as the buyers step forward.

-After the majority of sellers have bail out and the shorters close their positions there can often be a very strong momentum behind a recovery from this type of oversold position.
+After most sellers have already left and the shorters close their positions, there can often be immense momentum behind a recovery from this type of oversold position.
 It is not difficult to see where the term flagpole comes from, at least until the eventual breakout!

 Cup and handle

 The cup and handle chart trend is a perfect example of a slow burn recovery followed by a sudden pullback when buyers have had their short-term fill.
-In a similar fashion to the bullish wedge the short-term downtrend suddenly breaks, leading to a sharp upward spike.
+Similar to the bullish wedge, the short-term downtrend suddenly breaks, leading to a sharp upward spike.
 This type of chart pattern is fairly common when prices rise sharply.
-Between the second upward turn the bears and bulls battle for control with some investors banking a profit while others look to buy on weakness, believing the uptrend is still in place.
-Boredom and impatience can often lead to the handle shape prior to the uptrend with investors concerned that the price is moving into a downtrend.
+Between the second upward turn, the bears and bulls battle for control, with some investors banking a profit while others look to buy on weakness, believing the uptrend is still in place.
+Boredom and impatience can often lead to the handle shape before the uptrend, with investors concerned that the price is moving into a downtrend.
 Once sellers have been taken out, the buyers then take control.
 This moves the price significantly higher due to a lack of resistance.